(Advertisement)

 Posted in: Politics & Elections, State & Region

-Ballots also may be given to a county worker at the county office building in downtown Pittsburgh.
+Ballots also may be handed off to elections workers at the county office building in downtown Pittsburgh.

 The Washington Post and Wall Street Journal reported this week that former President Trump, seeking a return to the White House, has amplified false and misleading claims about several Pennsylvania counties, including Lancaster, where the Republican candidate alleged that officials have “already started cheating.”